 DOWNLOAD A PRINTABLE COPY OF THIS ITINERARY HERE:

-Enjoy your Palm Springs self-guided architecture tour and let me know your favourite Desert home, building or architect.
+Enjoy your Palm Springs self-guided architecture tour and let me know your favourite home, building or architect in the comments below.
 If you love Mid-Century architecture, you might also appreciate these posts:

 - Streamline Moderne architecture of South Beach